Cross-domain and Cross-dimension Learning for Image-to-Graph Transformers: Related Works

-Recent studies showed effective pretraining for transformers on natural images.
-Prevailing architectures involve supervised pretraining of the model's backbone on, e.g., ImageNet, coupled with a random initialization of the encoder-decoder component \cite{shit2022relationformer, ma2023revisiting, carion2020detr}.
+\paragraph{Transfer learning for transformers.} Recent studies showed effective pretraining for transformers on natural images.
+Prevailing architectures involve supervised pretraining of the model's backbone on, e.g., ImageNet, coupled with random initialization of the encoder-decoder component \cite{shit2022relationformer, ma2023revisiting, carion2020detr}.
 Dai et al. \cite{Dai2021upDETR} extend DETR \cite{carion2020detr} with a specific pretext task for object detection.
-Li et al. \cite{Li2021transferViT} compared self-and supervised pretraining methods with random weight initialization of a ViT-backbone \cite{dosovitskiy2020vit}.
+Li et al. \cite{Li2021transferViT} compared self- and supervised pretraining methods with random initialization of a ViT-backbone \cite{dosovitskiy2020vit}.
 They showed how self-supervised pretraining improves downstream object detection without a specific pretext task.
-A recent study \cite{ma2023revisiting} pretrained a transformer architecture on synthetic data and outperformed self-supervised methods for object detection.
-However, generating synthetic data, especially for specialized tasks, is typically domain-specific and requires expert knowledge \cite{kreitner2023detailed}.
-Ma et al. \cite{ma2023revisiting} find that random weight initialization remains a robust baseline, often achieving comparable downstream performance to pretrained counterparts.
+Ma et al. \cite{ma2023revisiting} pretrained a transformer architecture on synthetic data and outperformed self-supervised methods for object detection.
+However, generating synthetic data, especially for specialized tasks, is typically domain-specific or requires expert knowledge \cite{kreitner2023detailed}.
+Ma et al. \cite{ma2023revisiting} find that random weight initialization remains a robust baseline, often achieving competitive downstream performance.
 To this date, no study has explored \ac{tl} for image-to-graph transformers.